Particular/docs.particular.net/samples/faulttolerance/sample.md

  * Then, kill the 'Server' console (endpoint) but leave the 'Client' console (endpoint) running.
  * Hit Enter on the 'Client' console a couple of times to see that the 'Client' application isn't blocked even when the other process it's trying to communicate with is down.
 This makes it easier to upgrade the backend even while the front-end is still running, resulting in a more highly-available system.
  * Now, leaving the 'Client' console running, view the `Samples.FaultTolerance.Server` queue in MSMQ.
 Note that All the messages sent to the 'Server' endpoint are queued, waiting for the process to come back online.
-You can click each message, press F4, and examine its properties specifically BodyStream, where the data is.
+Click each message, press F4, and examine its properties specifically BodyStream, where the data is.

 ### Consume those messages

 Now bring the 'Server' endpoint back online by right clicking the project, Debug, Start new instance.

-As you can see the 'Server' processes all those messages, and if you go back to the `Samples.FaultTolerance.Server` queue it is empty.
+Note that the 'Server' processes all those messages, and the `Samples.FaultTolerance.Server` queue it is empty.

 ## Fault tolerance